GENERAL SUPPORT

 • A valid Visa (if required),

-• Highest educational qualifications certified by Namibia Qualifications Authority and
+• Highest educational qualifications certified by the Namibia Qualifications Authority and

 • A Medical Clearance Report.

-The mock exam is there to guide and prepare learners for the final exams, thus it is very
+The mock exam is there to guide and prepare learners for the final exams; thus, it is very important to write.

-Is a preparatory examination for all registered learners, it is written before national examinations.
+It is a preparatory examination for all registered learners, which is written before national examinations.

 PRE-ENTRY TO TERTIARY EDUCATION (PETE)

-Application forms can be obtained from and submitted at NAMCOL
+Application forms can be obtained from and submitted to NAMCOL

 Potential learners are required to obtain: